IHE/RAD.IRA/input/pagecontent/volume-1.md

 ##### 1:XX.1.1.1.1 Event Handling Requirements

-In Table 1:XX.1.1.1.1-1, the Received Event shows the context events defined in this profile.
-For each received event, Context Key specifies the context of the event and Resources specifies the FHIR resources used in the given context for the expected behavior.
+In Table 1:XX.1.1.1.1-1, for each Received Event, Context Key specifies the contexts in the received event and Resources specifies the FHIR resources used in the given context.

-The Image Display shall support handling all events defined in Table 1:XX.1.1.1.1-1.
-The Image Display shall support all required behaviors (“R” in Optionality).
-The Image Display may support suggested behaviors ("S" in Optionality).
+The Image Display shall support all Behaviors shown as “R” in Optionality.
+The Image Display may support suggested behaviors ("O" in Optionality).

 **Table 1:XX.1.1.1.1-1**: Event Handling Requirements